 DataBank’s passion for our client’s success is unmatched.
 And that passion comes from the top down.
 That’s what attracted me to DataBank in the first place.

-This is a weird one for me because I used to hate it – video conferencing!
-Even 6 months ago I would only use video conferencing if it was absolutely required of me.
+This is a weird one because I used to hate – video conferencing!
+Even six months ago, I would only use video conferencing if it was required of me.
 COVID forced me out of my comfort zone to stay connected with family and friends, DataBank Marketing gave me the chance to play game show host in a web-based event, and now it’s my favorite way of talking with people remotely.
 Try it for your next conference call!
 It’s been a game-changer for me.